Charles in Charge: Episodes

-Home release
+Home media

 DVDs

 Universal Pictures released a three-disc set of the first season of Charles in Charge on DVD in North America on February 14, 2006.
 Due to poor sales, no further seasons were released.

 In September 2007, Arts Alliance America (which subsequently changed its name to Virgil Films & Entertainment during the summer of 2007) announced it had acquired the rights to the series.
 They subsequently released seasons 2–5 on DVD.
 Seasons 4 and 5 were Manufacture-on-Demand (MOD) releases, available exclusively through Amazon.com.